flipz357/flipz357.github.io/_posts/2024-08-21-chomsky-llm.md

 For more conreteness, just consider the example of shuffled word order.
 For text with random word order we would expect that the best possible perplexity is naturally worse:
 A next word in a random word sequence is harder to predict than a next word in a non-shuffled English sentence.
-English also contains well known regularities like SVO (Subject-Verb-Object), which are broken when shuffling.
+English also contains regularities like SVO (Subject-Verb-Object), which are broken when shuffling.
 Thus, the uncertainty of the model on shuffled words can only be higher.

 So the best perplexity level that a model can be expected to achieve is different across setups, even if the vocabulary of tokens is the same.
 Without knowing these expected levels it's hard to judge whether Chomsky is wrong.